Author Guidelines

 4. Book Review Guidelines (Download Template here)

-Book reviews submitted to the Journal of Indonesia Sustainable Development Planning (JISDeP) should be between four to six pages, avoiding a lengthy, wandering ten-page format.
-It's essential that all reviewed books are in English to maximize accessibility.
+Book Review in The Journal of Indonesia Sustainable Development Planning (JISDeP) should be 2000-2500 words.
 Reviews should strongly resonate with JISDeP's mission, focusing on their relevance to sustainable development planning in Indonesia, developing nations, and the global sphere.
 This concise approach ensures a targeted, impactful assessment, aligning with the journal's commitment to advancing sustainable development discourse across diverse contexts.

 Use these simple guidelines: